dbsb-juntendo/descSPIM-Advanced/README.md

 Since its introduction, **over fifty independently built systems** have been established worldwide and applied by non-specialist life scientists across diverse research domains.

 However, the simplicity-first design of descSPIM-basic imposed several limitations in advanced imaging contexts.
 The **single-side illumination** configuration left residual striping when imaging large cleared samples that exceeded a single field of view, requiring multi-region acquisition followed by advanced stitching and registration.
 The **low-magnification detection** restricted subcellular resolution, and **multicolor imaging** was limited to three to four excitation channels.
-Furthermore, there remained room for further cost optimization and optical simplification.
+Furthermore, there remained room for **further cost optimization and optical simplification**.

 ---